A 36 Billion Cottage Industry

 Educate your staff on the provision in the Conditions of Participation that states if a patient has been adjudged to lack mental capacity, he or she is free to make decisions to the extent allowed by the court.
 This judgement is to have been made in a court of ‘proper jurisdiction’ in the state where the patient lives.
 Elderly Protective Services should also be able to assist agencies in deciphering these legal documents.
 If any documents in dispute by the patient, contact your agency’s legal counsel to determine if they are valid because frankly, as clinicians, we are simply not equipped or inclined to make such determinations.
 But if you want to approach a judge and ask why he or she is competent to make such a determination, feel free to do so and tell us how it goes.

 So, the real burden on home health agencies is to:

-- Report incidences or circumstances of mistreatment, neglect, verbal, mental, sexual, and/or physical abuse, including injuries of unknown source, or misappropriation of patient property, must report these findings immediately to the HHA and other appropriate authorities in accordance with state law.
+- Report incidences or circumstances of mistreatment, neglect, verbal, mental, sexual, and/or physical abuse, including injuries of unknown source, or misappropriation of patient property immediately to the HHA and other appropriate authorities in accordance with state law.